 An expansive field of brain research called “neuroplasticity” dates back to the early 1900s.
 Simply put, it’s the brain’s ability to change based on experience.
 Your brain is a muscle.
 You get better, stronger, and faster at the things you practice most because you form and strengthen neural pathways.
 You actually change your gray matter.

-- 1949: Donald Hebb, a Canadian psychologist, sought to understand how the function of neurons contributed to psychological processes such as learning new processes and retaining information.
+1949: Donald Hebb, a Canadian psychologist, sought to understand how the function of neurons contributed to psychological processes such as learning new processes and retaining information.
 His work confirmed that “neurons that fire together, wire together.”
 It’s now famously known as the Hebbian Theory.

-- 1979: Jon Kabat-Zinn founded the Stress Reduction Clinic at the University of Massachusetts Medical School.
+1979: Jon Kabat-Zinn founded the Stress Reduction Clinic at the University of Massachusetts Medical School.
 Founding an eight-week course called Mindfulness-Based Stress Reduction (MBSR), he was one of the first researchers to place mindfulness training into a scientific context.
 His program is now used by medical centers, hospitals, and health maintenance organizations.

-- 1993: Brain training was introduced into popular culture with Bill Moyers’ influential documentary and five-part PBS series, Healing, and the Mind, igniting a new field of study.
+1993: Brain training was introduced into popular culture with Bill Moyers’ influential documentary and five-part PBS series, Healing, and the Mind, igniting a new field of study.
 Since then, over 40 million viewers have seen the series.

-Ever heard people describing themselves as a “numbers person” or “good with people?”
+Ever heard people describing themselves as a “numbers person” or “good with people”?
 Beyond your inherent ability lies thousands of hours of training for your brain to be good at specific skills.
 To the point at which you can do amazing things without even thinking about it.
 You actually become it.
 Practice isn’t just a theory.

 We’re Practicing the Wrong Things

 The issue is that most of us are training the brain and getting tons of practice doing the wrong things.
 We practice worry, regret, anxiety, and conspiracy theories.
 We practice distracting ourselves with social media and the same old news feeds that we read five times a day.
 We train ourselves to fill every waking minute with activity.
-We’re addicted to busyness and toxic Twitter streams; the greatest hits of our friends’ pretend lives on social media; and we ruminate on negative things that happened forever ago.
+We’re addicted to busyness and toxic Twitter streams; the greatest hits of our friends’ pretend lives on social media, and we ruminate on negative things that happened forever ago.
 We feed worries that may never happen.
 More of us train ourselves to be experts at insomnia, lying in bed until we exhaust ourselves into poor sleep.
 Our brains are strengthening neural pathways to make us better at the things we practice most, and sadly we are practicing things that make us unhappy, unfocused, and anxious.

 When it comes to training ourselves to be distracted, we’ve gotten to the point at which a Microsoft study estimates that human beings now have the attention span of 8 to 12 seconds.
 That’s about the same that a frickin’ goldfish has.
 In case you drifted off, I said a frickin’ goldfish.

-Mindfulness training has a rich history in helping people to overcome the natural tendencies of the brain (distraction, negative ruminations, regret, anxiety, etc.).
+Mindfulness training has a rich history in helping people to overcome the natural tendencies of the brain like distractions, negative ruminations, regret, and anxiety.
 The good news is, now that you know, you can do something about it.
 Are you willing to invest five minutes a day to reduce stress, while improving your ability to focus… and in the process, the quality and duration of your life?

 Joe is an entrepreneur in the digital wellness space, former president of Headspace, and spent fifteen years as a global COO in public companies.
 He's an alumnus of Harvard Business School and a regular contributor to Forbes, Business Insider and The Huffington Post.
 He's worked in over 50 countries and travels the world speaking on topics including disruption, culture, resiliency and mindfulness.